M$^2$-Spectral Estimation: A Flexible Approach Ensuring Rational Solutions: Duality analysis

 which also tends to $-\infty$ as $w\to+\infty$ because we have $\nu\geq2$.
 Therefore, we can restrict our attention to the feasible set $\Lscr_+$.

 Using the Lebesgue decomposition \eqref{decomp_Lebesgue}, we see that the singular measure $\d M_\s$ appears in the Lagrangian only through the term

 where $\lambda$ here is a nonnegative (scalar) measure such that each element of $M_\s$ is absolutely continuous with respect to it\footnote{Such a measure $\lambda$ always exists.
-For example, it can be obtained by adding together the total variation of each element of $M_\s$.}, and $M'_{\s,\lambda}$ is a Hermitian nonnegative definite matrix-valued (measurable) function, whose elements are the element-wise Radon-Nikod\'{y}m derivatives of $M_\s$ {with respect to} $\lambda$.
-Due to nonnegative definiteness, the integrand $\trace [(\nu \Psi^{-1} + Q) M'_{\s,\lambda}]\geq0$, and hence the integral in \eqref{int_Ms} is nonnegative.
+For example, it can be obtained by adding together the total variation of each element of $M_\s$.}, and $M'_{\s,\lambda}$ is a positive semidefinite matrix-valued (measurable) function, whose elements are the element-wise Radon-Nikod\'{y}m derivatives of $M_\s$ {with respect to} $\lambda$.
+Due to positive semidefiniteness, the integrand $\trace [(\nu \Psi^{-1} + Q) M'_{\s,\lambda}]\geq0$, and hence the integral in \eqref{int_Ms} is nonnegative.
 It follows that the Lagrangian